Felling Axe vs Splitting Axe: Understand the Differences

 • Limbing: Removing branches from the trunk or main stem.

-• Bucking: Chopping fallen trees / logs into smaller segments on the ground.
+• Bucking: Chopping fallen trees/logs into smaller segments on the ground.

-• Clearing Brush: Chopping through the undergrowth and small trees to help create pathways, and clear spaces.
+• Clearing Brush: Chopping through the undergrowth and small trees to help create pathways and clear spaces.

 • Carving & Shaping: Smaller and light-weight “camp axes” or “forest axes” can also be used for camp-craft and bushcraft tasks.
 Shaping wood for shelter and improvised tools.